Silex/package-utils/README.md

   List all packages that can be upgraded (prefix argument: do no refresh packages).

+* <kbd>M-x package-utils-list-packages-async</kbd>

+  List packages asynchronously.
+It get package list by using a subprocess emacs, so it wound't stuck the current emacs.

+* <kbd>M-x package-utils-install-async</kbd>

+  Using subprocess emacs to install package.

 ## Contributions welcome!

 Either as suggestions or as pull requests by opening tickets on the